ericchenmelt/flashboys2/README.md

 As you can see, there are various python scripts in the root of this repository.
 These scripts take the raw transaction data from the Etherum network as stored in a SQL DB and parse it to find information about gas auctions.

 * calculate\_profit\_from\_logs.py - calculates arbitrage profits from solidity log events.
 Uses Google BigQuery dataset.

+    -Utilizes dataset from GoogleBigQuery.
+Strangely google BigQ converts json to csv, and then this script converts some fields back to json.....
+Unclear how profit calculation is done, will learn more
 * calculate\_slots.py - calculate the price slots for gas auctions
 * count\_wins.py - count the number of times each arbitrager won an auction
 * csv\_hack.py - cleans data for parsing
 * csv\_to\_sqlite.py - collates data from multiple CSVs into one database
-* exchanges.py - scrapes and parses data from a list of well known distributed exchanges
+* exchanges.py - scrapes and parses data from a list of well known distributed exchanges.

+    -Requires log data.
+Function in question: `get_trade_data_from_log_item(topics, data, address)`

 * filter\_list.txt - list of addresses to ignore
 * gastoken.py - script to identify if an arbitrager is using GasToken
 * generate\_graphs.py - Generates various graphs